jrmlhermitte/blog/_posts/2021-05-23-voting_authority_1_problem.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>How do we get to this?
+<p>How do we get to this?</p>
-In order to explain this, I will first go through some definitions and give the answer.
+<p>In order to explain this, I will first go through some definitions
+and give the answer.
 I will then simulate a simple two system classifier to qualitatively validate the assumption.
+We will then validate whether this formula above is the right solution.</p>
-The proof will be left for a later post.</p>
+<p>The proof will be left for a later post.</p>

 </div>
 </div>